AdityaGirdhar/risc-assembler-simulator/README.md

 * No movr, mov acts as movi
 * var assigning needs to be tested
 * No support for labels (yet)
+* print the max value in case of overflow(i.e - 65535)
+* calculate the number of lines except for var and empty and then start allocating the value one by one from the last count
+* halt condition